Burning Season in Laos – Is it Really That Bad?

 Technically speaking, the burning season (anywhere it’s practiced, not just in Laos) happens at the end of the dry season and right before the start of the wet season.

-Historically, the burning season was only from the end of March until the end of April.
+Historically, it started at the end of March and continued only until the end of April.

 Enter global warming.